buddhist-uni/buddhist-uni.github.io/_courses/nibbana.md

 {% include content_blurb.html category="canon" slug="sn22.48" %}
 - Nibbāna can be seen as the purification of the aggregates: washing them of clinging.

+{% include content_blurb.html category="canon" slug="ud8.2" %}
+- Letting go is hard to see for those with craving.

 {% include content_blurb.html category="essays" slug="advice-on-the-worldly-concerns_dundul" %}
   - What is “non-duality” and, more importantly, how does one practice it?